- acute lymphoblastic leukemia and non-Hodgkin’s lymphoma;

 Overdose

-There are no specific symptoms of methotrexate overdose, diagnosed by plasma concentration of methotrexate.
+There are no specific symptoms of methotrexate overdose; it is diagnosed by the concentration of methotrexate in plasma.

-Treatment: Administration of specific antidote – calcium folinate if possible immediately, preferably within the first hour, in a dose equal to or greater than the dose of methotrexate; subsequent doses are administered as needed, depending on the concentration of methotrexate in blood serum.
+Treatment: Administration of a specific antidote – calcium folinate, if possible immediately, preferably within the first hour, in a dose equal to or higher than the dose of methotrexate; subsequent doses are administered as needed, depending on the concentration of methotrexate in the blood serum.

-In order to prevent precipitation of methotrexate and/or its metabolites in the renal tubules, the body is hydrated and the urine is alkalized, which accelerates excretion of methotrexate.
-To minimize the risk of nephropathy as a result of precipitation of the drug or its metabolites in the urine, the urine pH should be additionally determined before each administration and every 6 h throughout the duration of calcium folinate as an antidote until the plasma concentration of methotrexate is below 0.05 µmol/L, to ensure a pH above 7.
+To prevent precipitation of methotrexate and/or its metabolites in the renal tubules, the body is hydrated and the urine is alkalinized, which accelerates the excretion of methotrexate.
+To minimize the risk of nephropathy resulting from the formation of sediment of the drug or its metabolites in the urine, it is necessary to additionally determine the urine pH before each administration and every 6 hours throughout the period of use of calcium folinate as an antidote, until the plasma concentration of methotrexate is below 0.05 µmol/L, to ensure a pH above 7.

 ---|---|